Antarctic Medical Practitioner

-Suitable candidates may be considered for engagement/employment as an Antarctic Medical Practitioner in respect of the 2015-16 and 2016-17 Antarctic seasons.
+Suitable candidates may be considered for engagement/employment as an Antarctic Medical Practitioner in respect of the 2017–18 Antarctic season.

 The experience of living and working in this remote region is very different from that of most suburban or rural practices and most AMPs look back on their time in this beautiful, harsh and icy environment as stimulating and rewarding.

 For more detailed information about the requirements of this role and the selection process, please see the application kit below.
 You might also like to read more about working as an Antarctic Medical Practitioner in Antarctica.